mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 that can be ordered are supported for use in a secondary index.

-Indexes are discussed in greater detail here: :ref:`Qi_Indexes_topic`
+Indexes are discussed in greater detail here: :doc:`Qi_Indexes_topic`

 Interpolation and Extrapolation